zblenlighten/power/Development.md

       - Batch Data in Chunks
       - Can Scale Horizontally
     - Topic partitioning: What if a topic gets too big for one computer or one computer is not reliable
-  - Messaging (loosely coupling subsystems)
-    - ActiveMQ
-    - RabbitMQ
+  - Message queue: decoupling
+    - Examples: RabbitMQ, ZeroMQ, ActiveMQ, BeanstalkD

 - Extract (ETL: Extract - Transform - Load)
   - Batch: raw logs, files, assets, etc.